AlmasM/face_rekognition_AWS/README.md

  - Function `add_faces_collection(collectionId, photo_l, bucket)` will take items from `photo_l` list and put them in collection and bucket you specified. **Result** will be a bucket & collection which will contain your *known people* dataset

+**Note** The following code has been used from [Amazon AWS Rekognition Documentation](https://docs.aws.amazon.com/rekognition/latest/dg/create-collection-procedure.html)

 ### Identify Faces from Collection, Determine Emotions and Display on Web browser